scimma/slackbot/README.md

 ## Contributing:

-Almost all of the code here was written in under 10 hours so there is a lot of work that can be done to improve different aspects of this project.
 If you want to help, please start by opening a pull request.
+The alerts class should be flexible enough to allow for extensive configuration.

 ## Acknowledgements: